NFL playoff schedule: Times, dates, TV info for divisional round games

-Eight teams remain in the divisional round of the NFL playoffs after an eventful wild card weekend that featured two overtime games.
-Teams left in the playoffs include: San Francisco 49ers, Green Bay Packers, Seattle Seahawks, Minnesota Vikings, Baltimore Ravens, Kansas City Chiefs, Houston Texans and Tennessee Titans.
+Six teams remain in the divisional round of the NFL playoffs after an eventful wild card weekend that featured two overtime games.
+Teams left in the playoffs include: San Francisco 49ers, Green Bay Packers, Seattle Seahawks, Kansas City Chiefs, Houston Texans and Tennessee Titans.

 Check out the full NFL playoff schedule for 2020 below as well as scores, how to watch information and more.